-The Postdoctoral Scholar Family Grant will provide up to $5,000 per academic year (Sept 1 through Aug 31) per family to eligible postdoctoral scholars with dependent children.
-Funds may be used flexibly as needed toward family expenses such as healthcare and rent.
-Awards will be paid monthly and are considered taxable income.
+The Postdoctoral Scholar Family Grant provides up to $10,000 per academic year (Sept 1 through Aug 31) per family to eligible postdoctoral scholars with dependent children.
+Funds may be used for family expenses such as healthcare and rent.
+Awards are paid monthly and are taxable income.

-- You must be a postdoctoral scholar in good standing, and your appointment end date must be 90-days or more from the submission date of the Family Grant application.
+- You must be a Stanford postdoctoral scholar, appointed through the Office of Postdoctoral Affairs, in good standing and your appointment end date must be 90+ days from the submission date of the Family Grant application.
 Only one application per family should be submitted if both parents are postdoctoral scholars.

 - Must be your legal dependent(s) as shown on your 2020 federal income tax return.
-For children born after January 1, 2021, a birth certificate (or other official documentation) will be required
+For children born after January 1, 2021, a birth certificate (or other official documentation) is required

 - New international postdocs or others who may not have filed a 2020 federal tax return must submit alternate documentation (e.g., birth certificates or dependent visas).
-All documentation must be in English or translated into English.
-Translated documentation must be notarized.
+Documentation must be in English or translated into English and notarized.

 - You must have annual household income of $150,000 or less.
 You must demonstrate your financial need by submitting appropriate income documentation (e.g., 2020 federal income tax documents), including child support received.
-Postdocs who are experiencing significant changes in income from one year to the next will be able to submit information about current income.
+Postdocs experiencing significant changes in income from one year to the next can submit current income information.

-- Award levels are based on your household's Federal taxable gross earnings as documented by prior year tax forms, documentation of child support payments received (if applicable), and the age and number of eligible children.
-Expenses for child care, health care, and rent will also be factored in to our consideration.
+- Award levels are based on your household's federal taxable gross earnings as documented by prior year tax forms, documentation of child support payments received (if applicable), and the age and number of eligible children.
+Expenses for child care, health care, and rent will also be factors.

 - Families with children under 10 years old as of 9/1/2021 will be given greater consideration.

-- The Financial Aid Office will consider your individual circumstances as explained on your application and will establish your grant eligibility (no more than $5,000 total grant) based on your individual financial situation.
+- The Financial Aid Office considers your individual circumstances as explained on your application and establishes your grant eligibility (no more than $10,000 total) based on your individual financial situation.

-- Postdocs are eligible for one grant per family, per academic year, Sept 1 through Aug 31).
-Funds will be disbursed monthly, through the Graduate Financial Support system, and will be prorated for periods of eligibility less than 12 months.
-For example, if you are eligible for a $5,000 award, you will receive 416.67 per month during periods of eligibility.
-Those who become eligible after September 1 will only be eligible for a prorated amount.
+- Postdocs are eligible for one grant per family, per academic year, Sept 1 through Aug 31.
+Funds are disbursed monthly, through the Graduate Financial Support system, and are prorated for periods of eligibility less than 12 months.
+For example, with a $5,000 award, you receive $416.67/month during periods of eligibility.
+Those who become eligible after September 1 are eligible for a prorated amount.
 Taxes may be withheld on this income.

 Applications will receive funding on a rolling basis.
 Applicants should wait to apply until after their child is born.